Some posts contain compensated links. Please read this disclaimer for more info.

 According to multiple sources, the deepest cave in Europe is Hranicka Propast in the Czech Republic (402 meters).
-However, the Vrelo Cave, located in the Matka Canyon just outside of Skopje, isn’t fully explored, and many people believe that it might be deeper than 400 meters.
-There were several attempts to measure the cave’s depth, but teams couldn’t proceed due to the pile of rocks that was blocking the way.
+However, the Vrelo Cave, located in the Matka Canyon just outside of Skopje, isn’t fully explored, and many believe it might be deeper than 400 meters.
+There were several attempts to measure the cave’s depth, but teams couldn’t proceed due to the pile of rocks that were blocking the way.
 Hence, no one really knows how deep Vrelo Cave is.

 However, this cave is not the only reason to visit Matka.
 The Canyon is also home to 77 endemic species of butterfly and large populations of bats.
 You’ll also find several medieval monasteries scattered across the Canyon; you can go kayaking, witness one of the most iconic views of Skopje, and go rock climbing (not recommendable if you’re not experienced).
 While we’re at it…

 Get Ready To Be Blown Away By The Mountain Landscapes